Eloise Smith-Foster and Tom Castle

 This paper offers strategic advice to support human-centred designers to co-create preferred futures.
 It shares learnings on how to co-design action plans to move organisations towards their preferred future with more alignment, adaptability and confidence.
 This approach has been developed based on testimonials and evaluations with the organisations we have worked with and the tangible impact this mixed methodology has had in informing their strategic plans.

-KEYWORDS: human-centred design, service design, futures thinking, participatory futures, strategic foresight, systemic design, systemic practices, cross-sector, regenerative futures
+KEYWORDS: futures-led systems change, human-centred design, service design, futures thinking, participatory futures, strategic foresight, systemic design, systemic practices, cross-sector, regenerative futures